 - Sea salt and black pepper

-- Add the pasta and broccoli to a pan of boiling water.
-Simmer for 4 minutes.250 g Fresh tagliatelle, 100 g Tenderstem broccoli
+- Add 250 g Fresh tagliatelle and 100 g Tenderstem broccoli to a pan of boiling water.
+Simmer for 4 minutes.

 - Drain the pasta and broccoli, reserving about 2 tablespoons of pasta water.

-- Return the pasta and broccoli to the pan (containing the pasta water) and add all the remaining ingredients.
-Mix well and serve.3 tablespoon Reduced fat creme fraiche, 1 Lemon, Sea salt and black pepper, 4 g Fresh dill, 15 g Parmesan, 30 g Rocket (arugula), 120 g Smoked salmon
+- Return the pasta and broccoli to the pan (containing the pasta water) and add3 tablespoon Reduced fat creme fraiche, juice of 1 Lemon, Sea salt and black pepper, 4 g Fresh dill, 15 g Parmesan, 30 g Rocket (arugula) and 120 g Smoked salmon.

 - If you don't have tenderstem broccoli, then regular would work, you would just need to cut it in to really small pieces so it cooks at the same time as the pasta.